-This post may contain affiliate links.
+This page may contain affiliate links.
 Please read my disclosure for more info.

 1. Turn off Alexa’s Explicit Filtering